kleag/otripy/README.md

 5. Open a pull request.

 ## License
 This project is Free Software, licensed under the AGPL License.
-See the [AGPL](https://github.com/kleag/opentripplan/blob/main/AGPL.md) file for details.
+See the [AGPL](https://github.com/kleag/otripy/blob/main/AGPL.md) file for details.
 In summary: you can use it, share it, change it, redistribute your changes, but any version you offer, with or without changes must be under the same (or a compatible) license.

 ## Credits
-OpenTripPlan is developed and maintained by [Kleag](https://github.com/kleag).
+Otripy is developed and maintained by [Kleag](https://github.com/kleag).
 Special thanks to all contributors!

 ---

-For more information, visit the [GitHub repository](https://github.com/kleag/opentripplan) or the [PyPI page](https://pypi.org/project/opentripplan/).
+For more information, visit the [GitHub repository](https://github.com/kleag/otripy) or the [PyPI page](https://pypi.org/project/otripy/).